matheuskaully/matheuskaully/README.md

-# Developer and Amateur Design.
+# developer and amateur design.

 I'm a front-end developer focused on the most widely used language in the world: JavaScript.
 I have experience with frameworks like ReactJS, AngularJS, and TypeScript, along with other technologies that work great together to build modern, efficient interfaces.